 If staff have any concerns about a child's welfare, they should act on them immediately.
-If staff have a concern, they should follow this policy and speak to the DSL.
-The DSL is most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.
+If staff have a concern, they should follow this policy and speak to the DSL/DDSL.
+The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.